 Tip to help you clarify what you need

 I recommend before you start that you write down a list of things that you really need (or what you think you might need to make projects), then the things you might like.
-Also, set your budget as this will be a big thing determining how to choose which Scan N Cut to buy.
+Also, set your budget as this will be a big thing in determining how to choose which Scan N Cut to buy.

-Two main types
+Two main Scan N Cut model types

-Brother also produce a cutting machine called the Design and Cut.
+Brother also produces a cutting machine called the Design and Cut.
 This is usually a cheaper model and as far as I can see does not scan…. let me know if this isn’t correct.
 The ability to scan is one of the Scan N Cut’s key features.
 I would choose a Scan N Cut over a Design N Cut.